Woman accused of stabbing man as ‘revenge’ for US drone strike is ordered to stop booking singing gigs

-LAS VEGAS (KLAS) – The woman accused of stabbing her hookup in a Las Vegas-area hotel room — in retaliation for a U.S. drone strike that killed an Iranian leader — will not be able to continue to perform and make music videos pending trial.
+The woman accused of stabbing her hookup in a Las Vegas-area hotel room — in retaliation for a U.S. drone strike that killed an Iranian leader — will not be able to continue to perform and make music videos pending trial.
+KTLA’s sister station KLAS reports.

 In a hearing Wednesday, Judge Carli Kierny ordered Nika Nikoubin, 22, to adhere to strict stipulations of her house arrest in Texas.